DrawnCentipede2/aquaman/README.md

 ### For Locals (Pin Pack Creators)
 1. Visit `/create` to create a new pin pack
 2. Add basic information (title, description, city, country)
+3. **NEW!** Import from Google Maps List:
+   - Share your Google Maps list URL for quick import guidance
+   - Or paste multiple Google Maps URLs to quickly add several places
+   - Edit each imported place to add your personal insights
-3. Add individual pins with Google Maps URLs
+4. Or add individual pins manually with Google Maps URLs
-4. Submit to make it available for download
+5. Submit to make it available for download

 ### For Travelers (Pin Pack Buyers)
 1. Browse available pin packs on the homepage